 - Date: Is there a customer critical date or event that needs to be met?

-If you are selling software to businesses, consider attending one of the two Great Demo! workshops we have scheduled in 2014 in San Jose
+If you are selling software to businesses, consider attending a Great Demo! workshops in San Jose.
+This is an excellent opportunity for individuals, small groups or for teams that have new hires.

 Trackback from your site.